 The regional patterns of the warming that occurred in the early part of the 20th century were different than those that occurred in the latter part.
 Figure 3 shows the regional patterns of the warming that have occurred over the full 20th century, as well as for three component time periods.
-The most recent period of warming (1976 to 1999) has been almost global, but the largest temperature since the late 19th century has been strengthened since the SAR.
+The most recent period of warming (1976 to 1999) has been almost global, but the largest increases in temperature have occurred over the mid- and high latitudes of the continents in the Northern Hemisphere.
+Year-round cooling is evident in the northwestern North Atlantic and the central North Pacific Oceans, but the North Atlantic cooling trend has recently reversed.
+The recent regional patterns of temperature change have been shown to be related, in part, to various phases of atmospheric-oceanic oscillations, such as the North Atlantic-Arctic Oscillation and possibly the Pacific Decadal Oscillation.
+Therefore, regional temperature trends over a few decades can be strongly influenced by regional variability in the climate system and can depart temperature since the late 19th century has been strengthened since the SAR.
 This is due to the improvements derived from several new studies.
 These include an independent test of the corrections used for time-dependent biases in the sea surface temperature data and new analyses of the effect of urban "heat island" influences on global land-temperature trends.
-As indicated in Figure 2, most of the increase in global temperature since the late 19th century has occurred in two distinct periods: appreciably from a global average.
-The 1910 to 1945 warming was initially concentrated in the North Atlantic.
-By contrast, the period 1946 to 1975 showed significant cooling in the North Atlantic, as well as much of the Northern Hemisphere, and warming in much of the Southern Hemisphere.
+As indicated in Figure 2, most of the increase in global temperature since the late 19th century has occurred in two distinct periods: